junxit/us-congress-bills-119/metadata.md

 - 2025-06-02 — Introduced in Senate
 - 2025-06-02 — Referred to the Committee on the Judiciary.
 (Sponsor introductory remarks on measure: CR S3171-3172)
+- 2025-06-18 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2025-06-18 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: 6/02/2025 CR S3171)
+- 2025-06-18 — Senate Committee on the Judiciary discharged by Unanimous Consent.
+- 2025-06-18 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S3478)